ADSCIAN/ssalib/paper.md

 Regarding Step 2, `ssalib` relies on Singular Value Decomposition (SVD) with methods implemented in the NumPy, SciPy, and Scikit-learn libraries.
-In particular, scikit-learn features a randomized SVD algorithm for efficient decomposition [halko_finding_2010].
+In particular, scikit-learn features a randomized SVD algorithm for efficient decomposition [@halko_finding_2010].
 Step 3 involves visualizations created with Matplotlib, drawing inspiration from the R rSSA package [@golyandina_singular_2018].

-Significance testing is based on the work of Allen and Smith (1996).
+Significance testing is based on the work of @allen_monte_1996.
 In `ssalib`, an autoregressive (AR) process of a specified maximum order is fitted relying on a state space modeling framework [@durbin_time_2012] and utilizing the `statsmodels` library [@seabold_statsmodels_2010].
 The AR random surrogates